Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 and analysis of attacks

-*Note that the ON convoys mentioned above will be added to individual pages in my Convoys section in due course (and the ones already in place will be updated); in the meantime, the ships sailing in them are named in the section listing ships in all ON convoys.
+*The ON convoys will be added to individual pages in my Convoys section in due course; in the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
+The entire HX series and SC series will also be updated and completed, including the already existing convoys (some have already been updated), but for now, see ships in all HX convoys and ships in all SC convoys.

 Final Fate - 1943:

-Bonneville was the Commodore ship for the New York-Liverpool Convoy SC 121, which departed New York on Febr.
+Bonneville was the Commodore Ship for the New York-Liverpool Convoy SC 121, which departed New York on Febr.
 23-1943 and had several Norwegian ships.
 Commodore was Harry C. Birnie.
 Follow the link for more details, including info on other ships sunk, and an analysis of the attacks.
-Further info on the battle can be found via the external links provided at the end of this page.
+Further info on the battle can be found via the external links provided below.
 26 U-boats were involved.

 Bonneville, in station 81, had a cargo of 7196 tons general and explosives as well as a deck cargo of landing craft, and was in position 58 48N 22 00W on March 9 when hit by a torpedo on the starboard side near No. 5 hatch.
-She was believed to have been sunk by U-405 (Hopman), however, Rainer Kolbicz (Uboat.net) has told me that new findings now indicate that U-229 (Schetelig) was responsible for this loss.
+She was believed to have been sunk by U-405 (Hopman), however, Rainer Kolbicz (Uboat.net) has told me that new findings now indicate that U-229 (Schetelig) was responsible for this attack.
+For info, both U-boats were sunk with all hands later that year - ref. external links below.

 Another 8 men were in a boat full of water which later capsized.
 5 were able to climb onto the overturned boat, but within an hour 1 of them gave up.
 The remaining 4 were later picked up by the rescue vessel.
-Others had jumped overboard in a desperate, and as it turned out, fruitless effort to swim over to the boats that had been launched, while Captain Tessem, Commodore Birnie and 4 men had remained on board Bonneville.
-3 of them managed to throw out the raft near the foremast, jumped overboard and were able to hold on to it, while the captain, Commodore and 1 of his British signalling staff eventually jumped overboard from the after end.
+Others had jumped overboard in a desperate and, as it turned out, fruitless effort to swim over to the boats that had been launched, while Captain Tessem, Commodore Birnie and 4 men had remained on board Bonneville.
+3 of them managed to throw out the raft near the foremast, jumped overboard and were able to hold on to it, while the captain, the Commodore and 1 of his British signalling staff eventually jumped overboard from the after end.
 Those who were on the raft could see them, but were unable to maneuver the raft.
 Bonneville then sank.
-At dawn 1 of the men on the raft died, the remaining 2 were later picked up by an American ship.
+At dawn, 1 of the men on the raft died (see also this Guestbook message), the remaining 2 were later picked up by an American ship.

 Jürgen Rohwer gives the position for Bonneville's attack as 58 45N 21 57W at 22:35 on March 9 (German time).
 She had the British landing craft LCT-2341 (143 gt) as deck cargo and this was also lost.